LingyunXiong/LingyunXiong.github.io/_posts/2023-08-25-Yoscillate.md

 ---
 layout: post
-title: "New paper: Are physiological oscillations *physiological*?"
+title: "New paper: Are physiological oscillations 'physiological'?"
 date:   2023-08-25
 ---